pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 ```

 Parameters:
-- channel (String) — Channel the message was sent to.
+- channel (String, required): Channel the message was sent to.
-- messageTimetoken (Timetoken) — Timetoken of the target message.
+- messageTimetoken (Timetoken, required): Timetoken of the target message.
-- actionTimetoken (Timetoken) — Timetoken of the action to remove.
+- actionTimetoken (Timetoken, required): Timetoken of the message action to remove.
-- keyset (Keyset) — Optional override of default keyset.
+- keyset (Keyset, optional): Override the default keyset configuration.
-- using (String) — Keyset name from keysetStore.
+- using (String, optional): Keyset name from keysetStore to use.

 ### Sample code
 ```
 `1  var result = await pubnub.deleteMessageAction(
 2      'my_channel', Timetoken(15610547826969050), Timetoken(15610547826969159));